CopernicaMarketingSoftware/Documentation/Publisher/en/rest-introduction.md

 processed by our API servers and if the call results in data it will be sent back in a format that can easily be handled by computers (JSON).

+## REST version

+Currently we are using version 2 of the API.
+In this newest version some calls were moved to make it clearer which calls were unique to the Marketing Suite or the Publisher.
+The new version of the API is easier to understand and offers some new calls to help you manage all data surrounding your mailings.

+### Upgrading to v2

+1. If you are using our CopernicaRestAPI class you can now instantiate it with a version parameter.
+Your instantiation currently should look somewhat like this:

+`$api = new CopernicaRestAPI("your-access-token");`

+You should replace the class with the [updated code](./rest-php) that supports both versions and change the line constructing the class to the
+following:

+`$api = new CopernicaRestAPI("your-access-token", 2);`

+2. Check all of the URL's you use for your mailing related calls.
+They have been moved and the new locations can be found in our documentation.

 ## Registering your app

 To prevent unauthorized applications from accessing the API we have protected